JEFH507/org-chart-goose-orchestrator/docs/decisions/privacy-guard-llm-integration-options.md

 ### How It Works
 - Build entirely new desktop app
 - Embed Privacy Guard as first-class feature
-- Use Goose CLI as backend (stdio communication)
+- Use goose CLI as backend (stdio communication)
-- Brand as "Goose Enterprise" or "Secure AI Assistant"
+- Brand as "goose Enterprise" or "Secure AI Assistant"

 ### Implementation

 **Stack:**
 - **Tauri** (Rust + WebView, lighter than Electron)
 - **React/Svelte** for UI
-- **Goose CLI** as subprocess
+- **goose CLI** as subprocess
 - **Privacy Guard** as HTTP client

 **Architecture:**